Optometrist Assistant Courses and Classes Overview

 This course provides instruction and practical experience in the testing procedures often used in ophthalmic practice.
 Students learn how to pre-test patients for depth perception, visual acuity, color vision, visual axis deviation and pupillary reflexes.
 Other skills taught include taking patient case histories, pupil evaluations and the administration of specialized tests, such as those used for keratometry and blood pressure.
 Depending upon the program, students may learn how to test patients for medical conditions such as glaucoma.

 Anatomy of the Eye Course

 In this course, students study the anatomy of the eye including its structure and physiology.
 Specific topics include the orbit and adnexa, ocular motility and reflexes, the visual pathway and the eye's relationship with the brain and nervous system.
-The course also covers diagnostic pharmaceutical agents, optometric terminology and prescription translation.
-Students will learn how certain anatomical abnormalities in the eye can signal health problems unrelated to the eyes, like high blood pressure and diabetes.
+The course also covers embryological development of the eye and anatomical abnormalities.
+Students may participate in laboratory dissections of human and animal eyes.

 Ophthalmic Dispensing Course

 Ophthalmic dispensing deals with providing glasses to patients.
 This course will address the measurements of faces, frames and lenses.
-Students will learn to identify the different types of frames.
-They will be taught how to insert and remove lenses from frames and how to assist customers with the selection of attractive and functional glasses.
+Students will work with different types of frames, and be taught how to assist customers with the selection of attractive and functional glasses.
 Students also learn how to interact with patients in a professional manner and adjust and repair frames.

 Contact Lens Procedures Course

 Students learn about the dispensing of contact lenses to patients.
 Coursework and practical experience includes instruction in specialty lenses, patient evaluation, lens material, lens care products and the removal, insertion and hygiene of contact lenses.
-Students will become familiar with the more technical aspects of clinical contact lens practices, including complications that may arise for patients who wear them.
+Students will become familiar with how to educate patients about wearing and storing them.